amityadav757330/DS-ML-AI/README.md

 # DS-ML-AI
-This contains the complete  DS-ML-AI  tasks that I performed
+This contains the complete  DS-ML-AI  tasks that I had performed .